Kenny2github/skule-bylaws/bylaw-3.md

    1. Should the number of candidates elected be greater than zero, but less than the number of positions available, nominations shall be reopened only for the unfilled positions, unless the smaller number of candidates elected is permitted for the position as specified in [Bylaw 2](bylaw-2.md).
 For example, [Bylaw 2](bylaw-2.md) permits only one (1) Orientation Chair to be elected, despite two (2) positions being available.

 ## Board Meeting
-1. Each recommendation report shall be circulated to Members of the Board of Directors and candidates as soon as is reasonably possible.
+1. Each recommendation report shall be circulated to the Board of Directors and candidates as soon as is reasonably possible.
    1. Any recommendation report must be available to the parties listed in Section 7.3.1 at least 48 hours prior to the scheduled start of the Board of Directors meeting ratifying it.
    1. At least one member of each hiring committee must be present at the Board meeting to motivate their respective recommendation report and answer questions from the Board.
    1. Any position for which the associated recommendation report was not presented to the Board in accordance with the requirements in Section 7.3.1.a and Section 7.3.1.b shall not be elected, and the motion to elect the position shall be tabled until the next meeting of the Board of Directors.